tostaylo/chrome-measure-user-perf/README.md

 	thresholds: Record<string, number>;

 	// Directory which will be temporarily created for every invocation of TraceRunner.run
+	// MUST BE UNIQUE NAME FROM ANY OTHER DIRECTORY IN THE LOCATION SPECIFIED!
+	// IT WILL BE DELETED AFTER EVERY RUN.
 	traceDir: string;

 	// Enum for throttling the CPU of Chrome Dev Tools Performance Timeline